Engineer in Tokyo

 Blue/Green Deployments on Kubernetes

-For those that want to dive right in, I have put up a tutorial and some sample manifests on github.
+For those that want to dive right in, I have put up a tutorial and some sample manifests on GitHub.
 Check it out at https://github.com/IanLewis/kubernetes-bluegreen-deployment-tutorial

 Kubernetes has a really awesome built-in feature called Deployments.
 Deployments come with the ability to do rolling updates of containers when you update your application to a new version.
 Rolling updates are a great way to update applications because your app uses about the same amount of resources during an update as it does when not updating, all with minimal impact to performance and availability.